 In addition to his management role, Howard is also the chair of the General Liability Practice Group where he plays a more substantive role in the handling of case files.
 As an experienced litigator, he has defended hundreds of premises and retail liability claims as well as several complex, high-exposure matters on behalf of insurance companies and self-insureds.

-Throughout his career, Howard has been a frequent lecturer on the topics of the Art of Negotiation, Pennsylvania Premises Liability Laws, and the Pennsylvania Retail Theft Act.
+Throughout his career, Howard has been a frequent lecturer on the topics of The Art of Negotiation, Pennsylvania Premises Liability Laws and The Pennsylvania Retail Theft Act.
 He is the co-chair and course planner for the Pennsylvania Bar Institute's Premises Liability seminar How To Win the Fall Down Case.

 Howard is a big supporter of the arts.
 He, along with his wife and two daughters, volunteer in community theatre programs for adults and children.

 Honors & Awards

 Year Joined Organization